CEO Delegation Framework: The Honest Guide to Actually Letting Go

 Push through it.
 Here's how:

-- Give feedback, not corrections.
+• Give feedback that builds capability, avoid corrections that just fix the output.
 Help them improve.
 Don't just fix it yourself.

 You're not lowering your standards.
 You're building someone else's capability.
 Those are very different things.